 Source Newsroom: American Society of Clinical Oncology (ASCO)

-The 2013 Genitourinary Cancers Symposium is co-sponsored by the American Society of Clinical Oncology (ASCO), the American Society for Radiation Oncology (ASTRO) and the Society of Urologic Oncology (SUO).
+Three leading medical specialty societies co-sponsor the three-day, multidisciplinary symposium, including the American Society of Clinical Oncology (ASCO), the American Society for Radiation Oncology (ASTRO) and the Society of Urologic Oncology (SUO).

 Media Registration: To register to attend the meeting or participate in the presscast, visit ASCO’s online Media Headquarters.
 The deadline to register for the presscast is Friday, February 8.
 Please note: If you were already credentialed for the 2012 ASCO Annual Meeting, the 2012 Breast Cancer Symposium or the 2013 Gastrointestinal Cancers Symposium, you will automatically receive the presscast login information and do not have to register again.
 For further assistance please contact Nicole Racadag at firstname.lastname@example.org or 571-483-1354.
 News and other information about the Symposium will be made available at www.asco.org/GUpresskit.

 (1) Cancer Facts and Figures 2012.
 Atlanta, GA: American Cancer Society: 2012